Set or change the server collation

 Create all the databases and all the objects in them.

 Set the server collation in Azure SQL Managed Instance

 Server-level collation in Azure SQL Managed Instance can be specified when the instance is created and cannot be changed later.
 You can set server-level collation via Azure portal or PowerShell and Resource Manager template while you are creating the instance.
 Default server-level collation is SQL_Latin1_General_CP1_CI_AS.

-If you are migrating databases from SQL Server to Managed Instance, check the server collation in the source SQL Server using
+If you are migrating databases from SQL Server to Azure SQL Managed Instance, check the server collation in the source SQL Server using

-SERVERPROPERTY(N'Collation') function and create a Managed Instance that matches the collation of your SQL Server.
-Migrating a database from SQL Server to Managed Instance with the server-level collations that are not matched might cause several unexpected errors in the queries.
-You cannot change the server-level collation on the existing Managed Instance.
+SERVERPROPERTY(N'Collation') function and create a managed instance that matches the collation of your SQL Server.
+Migrating a database from SQL Server to SQL Managed Instance with the server-level collations that are not matched might cause several unexpected errors in the queries.
+You cannot change the server-level collation on the existing managed instance.

 Collations in Azure SQL Database